José Manuel Santisteban

-José Manuel Santisteban (born 27 September 1967), is a Spanish professional footballer who played as a goalkeeper and current Goalkeeping coach of Real Valladolid in La Liga.
+José Manuel Santisteban González (born 27 September 1967), is a Spanish professional football coach and former player who played as a goalkeeper.
+He is the current goalkeeping coach of UD Almería.

 Playing career

-He started his professional football career in Bilbao Athletic as a Goalkeeper and played for second and third divisions in spain.
+He started his professional football career in Bilbao Athletic as a goalkeeper and played for second and third divisions in spain.

 Coaching career

 After retirement from playing career he worked as goalkeeping coach.